imrandev/Bluto/README.md

 - Request and access the permisions.
 - Start discover new Bluetooth devices.
 - Get the list of paired devices.
-- Establised Server and start.
+- Establish Server and start.
 - Establish socket connection between client and server.
 - Share data through connection.